 If these conditions are met, then as this is not considered to be a remittance, the payment can be made from the nominated account (if necessary) without triggering the punitive ordering rules that govern remittances from nominated accounts.
-However, given the draconian remittance ordering rules that could be triggered if the remittance basis charge were to be repaid by HMRC (see below), it is not recommended that income from a
+However, given the draconian remittance ordering rules that could be triggered if the remittance basis charge were to be repaid by HMRC (see below), it is not

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.